torvalds/linux/Documentation/core-api/this_cpu_ops.rst

 but, passing of pointers calculated via this_cpu_ptr to other cpus is unusual and should be avoided.

-Remote access are typically only for reading the status of another cpus per cpu data.
+Remote access are typically only for reading the status of aanalther cpus per cpu data.
 Write accesses can cause unique problems due to the relaxed synchronization requirements for this_cpu operations.